 7. The honey bee's wings stroke incredibly fast, about 200 beats per second, thus making their famous, distinctive buzz.
 A honey bee can fly for up to six miles, and as fast as 15 miles per hour.

 8. The average worker bee produces about 1/12th teaspoon of honey in her lifetime.

 9. A hive of bees will fly 90,000 miles, the equivalent of three orbits around the earth to collect 1 kg of honey.

 10. It takes one ounce of honey to fuel a bee's flight around the world.

 11. A honey bee visits 50 to 100 flowers during a collection trip.

 12. The bee's brain is oval in shape and only about the size of a sesame seed, yet it has remarkable capacity to learn and remember things and is able to make complex calculations on distance travelled and foraging efficiency.

-14. The queen bee can live up to 5 years and is the only bee that lays eggs.
-She is the busiest in the summer months, when the hive needs to be at its maximum strength, and lays up to 2500 eggs per day.
+14. The queen bee can live up to 5 years and it's role is to fill the hive with eggs.
+She is the busiest in the summer months, when the hive needs to be at its maximum strength, she lays up to 2500 eggs per day.
+The queen bee has control over whether she lays male or female eggs.
+If she uses stored sperm to fertilize the egg, the larva that hatches is female.
+If the egg is left unfertilized, the larva that hatches is male.
+In other words, female bees inherit genes from their mothers and their fathers while male bees inherit only genes from their mothers.
 Click here to learn more about the Honey Bee Life Cycle,

 16. Each honey bee colony has a unique odour for members' identification.